GeorgiCodes/posts/go.md

 ###### Figure 1.2
 ![](images/call_stack_1.png)

-Copying the value of the array in many cases is fine, but what if the `names` array had millions of strings?
+Copying the value of an array in many cases is fine, but what if the` array had millions of strings?
 The stack will need to grow very large.

 **Passing `names` by value also doesn't allow us to share its contents such that it can be modified by `f1`**.
 So what do we do if we want `f1` to be able to modify `names`?